Victoria HarbourCats: Notable alumni

 On April 30, 2017, Nick Pivetta became the first former HarbourCats player to reach the major leagues when the right-hander started for the Philadelphia Phillies against the Washington Nationals.
 Following 2017, 40 HarbourCats players have been selected in the MLB draft.
 As of 2017, 14 were playing in an MLB team's organization.
 In the early part of the 2021 season, two former HarbourCats made their debuts - Alex De Goti for the Houston Astros and Andrew Vaughn for the Chicago White Sox.
+Opening Day 2023, 2014 Harbourcat Nathan Lukes made his debut.

+Listed below are all former HarbourCats players who have played in a Major League Baseball game, alongside the season(s) in which they played for the HarbourCats: